When The Bible Interrupts

 7 Submit yourselves therefore to God….

-8. …Cleanse your hands, ye sinners; and purify your hearts, ye double minded.
+8. …Cleanse your hands, ye sinners; and purify your hearts,

 10. Humble yourselves in the sight of the Lord….